97joseph/Enterprise_Network_Design/README.md

 # Enterprise_Network_Design
- Enterpise network  Designs for Corporations with Packet-Race Efficiency Optimization
+ Enterpise network  Designs for Corporations with Packet-Trace Efficiency Optimization

  Objectives:
 Through this assignment, you should demonstrate your ability in: